 US STOCKS-Futures jump as potential Washington gridlock signals less regulatory risk

-Nov 5 (Reuters) - U.S. stock index futures jumped on Thursday as investors were optimistic that a potential gridlock in Washington could reduce the chance of major policy changes, although concerns remained about the risk of a contested presidential election.
+Nov 5 (Reuters) - U.S. stock futures jumped on Thursday on bets that a potential gridlock in Washington could reduce the chance of major policy changes that would hurt corporate America, although concerns remained about the risk of a contested presidential election.

-Democrat Joe Biden moved closer to victory in the U.S. presidential race on Thursday as election officials tallied votes in the handful of states that will determine the outcome and protesters took to the streets.
+Democrat Joe Biden moved closer to victory in the race to the White House on Thursday as election officials tallied votes in the handful of states that would determine the outcome, while Republican President Donald Trump filed lawsuits and called for recounts.

-Meanwhile, Republicans appeared poised to retain control of the U.S. Senate on Wednesday after Senator Susan Collins defied political odds to win re-election in Maine.
+Meanwhile, Republicans appeared poised to retain control of the U.S. Senate, which would make it more difficult for a Biden presidency to deliver on promises to rein in Big Tech and other businesses.

-"Assuming that things stay somewhat as they are – that Republicans will retain control of the Senate - this is best of both worlds," said Philip Blancato, chief executive officer of Ladenburg Thalmann Asset Management in New York.
+"The outcome of the election in terms of the potential for a Democratic President and a Republican Senate is in many ways the best news for markets because it prevents more extreme policies," said Jonathan Bell, chief investment officer at Stanhope Capital in London.

-"The market will protect its capital gains and we are going to get a stimulus package either way.
-The worst possible outcome is a 'blue sweep' and a contested election."
+Shares of technology mega-caps including Apple Inc AAPL.O, Amazon.com Inc AMZN.O and Alphabet Corp GOOGL.O rose more than 2% each in early premarket trading, building on a rally of more than 4% on Wednesday.

 Wall Street's main indexes had surged on Wednesday to close at their highest levels in more than a week, with the benchmark S&P 500 .SPX posting its best day since June and the tech-heavy Nasdaq .IXIC since April.